dremerb/netbox/docs/models/dcim/poweroutlet.md

 ### Power Port

 When modeling a device which redistributes power from an upstream supply, such as a power distribution unit (PDU), each power outlet should be mapped to the respective [power port](./powerport.md) on the device which supplies power.
-For example, a 24-outlet PDU may two power ports, each distributing power to 12 of its outlets.
+For example, a 24-outlet PDU may have two power ports, each distributing power to 12 of its outlets.

 ### Feed Leg